 </plugin>

-The plugin uses XJC tool as code generation engine.
+The plugin uses the XJC tool as a code-generation engine.
 XJC compiles an XML schema file into fully annotated Java classes.

-Now execute above maven plugin to generate java code from XSD.
+Now execute the maven compile command to generate Java code from XSD.

 import org.springframework.beans.factory.annotation.Autowired;